jovanjenjic/react-lightweight-calendar/README.md

 The `Calendar` component accepts the following props:

-- `data` _(required)_: An array of item (for example event) objects that will be displayed on the calendar.
+- `data` (_REQUIRED_): An array of item (for example event) objects that will be displayed on the calendar.
 Each item object should have the following properties:
   - `id`: A unique identifier for the item.
   - `startTime`: The start time of the item in ISO 8601 format.
   - `endTime`: The end time of the item in ISO 8601 format.